alexcash/alexcash.com/source/blog/divorcing-imessage.markdown

 I had sold or recycled that had been signed in.
 My iPhone 4, my 3gs.
 If the phone number belongs to the phone, why can I continue to use it as an iMessage handle on other devices?
 What if my contract with Sprint lapsed, and they assigned my number to someone else?
-Would I sitll recieve iMessage at that number if I failed to sign out my iPad?
+Would I still recieve iMessage at that number if I failed to sign out my iPad?
 Why hadn't my phone _told_ me that I'd need to sign out other devices?